 Climb The O2

-Why just visit The O2 when you can climb over it?
-Up at The O2 is a challenging but exhilarating experience that takes you 52 meters above ground level.
+Why just visit the O2 when you can climb over it?
+Up at The O2 is a challenging but exhilarating experience that takes you 52 meters above ground level at one of London's biggest arenas.
 The walkway feels like an enormous trampoline as you climb up on tensile fabric.
-Definitely more fun than an urban climbing wall!Continue to 11 of 16 below.
+Definitely more fun than an urban climbing wall!

 Spot Celebs at Madame Tussauds

 Like it or not, celebrities play a big part in teenagers' lives and getting up close to some big names can be fun for the whole family.
 Madame Tussauds London is all about fun.
 Music plays when you arrive and you can hug your idols and get some great photo opportunities.
 There are pop stars and actors, as well as sporting legends and historical figures.

 Ride a Boris Bike